 - Patrick & Beatrice Haggerty Museum of Art

 Things To Do In Brown Deer

 Brown Deer offers easy access to Milwaukee Public Museum, Waukesha County Historical Society and Museum, Discovery World Museum of Science, Economics & Technology, Charles Allis Art Museum, and Milwaukee Art Museum.
 The Tripoli Golf Club provides excellent facilities for golf enthusiasts.
-Book lovers can enjoy their leisure hours at the Brown Deer Public Library.
-One can also pay a visit to the Pike Lake State Park.
+Book lovers enjoy the Brown Deer Public Library.
+The Pike Lake State Park is also popular.

 Brown Deer Transportation

-General Mitchell International Airport is less than half an hour's drive away.
+General Mitchell International Airport is less than half an hour drive away.